Solve/Next

 Going to the edges—where the audience actually is

-Morning classroom: Certainty Map—what does the arts world believe it knows about its audiences, its competition and its own value?
-Mapping beliefs versus evidence.
-Afternoon fieldwork: participant-designed consumer interviews in Paris—in queues outside galleries, in the Marais, outside the Palais Garnier.
-Past-behaviour anchored, story-extracting.
-What did the last person who stopped going to the theatre remember about why?
+Morning classroom: the Certainty Map—what does the arts world believe it knows about its audiences, its competition, and its own value, and where is the evidence?
+Mapping beliefs against evidence.
+Afternoon fieldwork: participant-designed, past-behavior-anchored interviews across Paris—in the queues outside galleries, in the Marais, outside the Palais Garnier.
+What did the last person who stopped going to the theater remember about why?

 03